nofxx/schemaless/README.md

 # How?

-Just include the gem and run:
+Just include the gem:

+    gem 'schemaless'

+And on your app:

     rails g schemaless:setup